Big 5 Animals in Rwanda and Best Big Five Safari in Akagera

 Best Big Five Safaris in Akagera:

-- 3 Days Gorillas and Big FIve Safari
+- 3 Days Gorillas and Big Five Safari

 - 4 Days Volcanoes and Big Five Safaris